Wings: Rehabilitation Program for Children and Their Parents Displaced from Artsakh

 Expected results:

-We help prevent the vicious cycle of trauma from affecting future generations.
-Children who receive proper support and healing are more likely to grow into resilient adults, breaking the cycle of trauma in their families and communities.
+• Breaking the Cycle of Trauma: Children who receive proper support are more likely to grow into resilient adults, preventing the perpetuation of trauma within families and communities.

 Partners